pimmygit/boilerry-server/README.md

 This allows those companies to monitor the users behaviour, silently harvesting data like:
 - The property address.
 - The location of the user in any moment in time (their App sends this information in the background).
-- User's bahaviour (preferred temperature in different times of the day, etc.)
+- User's behaviour (preferred temperature in different times of the day, etc.)
 - The property's energy consumption.
 - And many more..